 Microsoft Azure Synapse Analytics: The Origin

 About five years back, when a fast-paced migration to the cloud was happening in the wake of benefits from large-scale computing and data storage, Microsoft noticed a major problem from the customer perspective.
-There were many wide-spread applications offering storage, compute and analysis but something was amiss.
+There were many widespread applications offering storage, computing, and analysis but something was amiss.